 - have chosen to undertake a full-time Masters by coursework or research or a PhD at one of our participating university partners;

-- have a field of study which, for PhD and Masters by research applicants has an ERA four digit FOR rating of 5 and Masters by coursework applicants, your proposed area of study must be in area of world-class standing.
-See FAQ number 7;
+- have a field of study which, for PhD and Masters by research applicants has an ERA four digit FOR rating of "well above world standard" and Masters by coursework applicants, your proposed area of study must be in area of world-class standing;

 - Your proposed program of study must contribute to the future of Australia in one of the Foundation's priority funding areas: Technology and Innovation, Strengthening Australia-Asia ties or Enabling Positive Social Change;